SmartThingsCommunity/smartthings-cli/packages/cli/README.md

-  -O, --organization=<value>  the organization ID to use for this command -a, --assign                prompt for a channel to assign the driver to after upload -b, --build-only=<value>    save package to specified zip file but skip upload -h, --help                  Show CLI help.
+  -O, --organization=<value>  the organization ID to use for this command -a, --assign                prompt for a channel to assign the driver to after upload -b, --build-only=<value>    save package to specified zip file but skip upload -u, --upload=<value>        upload zip file previously built with --build flag --channel=<UUID>            automatically assign driver to specified channel after upload --hub=<UUID>                automatically install driver to specified hub, implies --assign if --assign or --channel
+                              not included

+COMMON FLAGS
+  -h, --help             Show CLI help.
   -j, --json             use JSON format of input and/or output -o, --output=<value>   specify output file
-  -p, --profile=<value>       [default: default] configuration profile -t, --token=<value>         the auth token to use -u, --upload=<value>        upload zip file previously built with --build flag -y, --yaml                  use YAML format of input and/or output --channel=<value>           automatically assign driver to specified channel after upload --hub=<value>               automatically install driver to specified hub, implies --assign if --assign or --channel
+  -p, --profile=<value>  [default: default] configuration profile -t, --token=<value>    the auth token to use
-                              not included
-  --language=<value>          ISO language code or "NONE" to not specify a language.
+  -y, --yaml             use YAML format of input and/or output --language=<value>     ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 DESCRIPTION
   build and upload an edge package